pkosurilab/readthedocs-BellaVista/docs/source/get_started.md

 ::::

-## Loading Bella Vista
+## Loading BellaVista

-Once your JSON is correctly configured for your dataset, you can run Bella Vista in the terminal:
+Once your JSON is correctly configured for your dataset, you can run BellaVista in the terminal:

   - Replace `my_dataset.json` with the filename of the JSON you created.
 The JSON file argument should contain the file path to your JSON file.
 ```{eval-rst}